Euro zone bond yields fall, focus falls on key week for U.S. bonds | Business

 Euro zone bond yields fall, focus falls on key week for U.S. bonds

-Eurozone government bond yields nudged lower on Monday, holding below recent highs as markets bided their time in a key week for U.S. Treasury markets.
-U.S. Treasury yields, which have stabilized in the past two weeks after a sharp rise, could get a fresh steer from auctions - $96 billion of three- and 10-year bonds will be sold on Monday - and key inflation data on Tuesday.
+Euro zone government bond yields fell on Monday, holding below recent highs as markets bided their time in a key week for U.S. Treasury markets.
+U.S. Treasury yields, which have stabilised in the past two weeks after a sharp rise, could get a fresh steer from auctions and inflation data.
+On Monday alone the U.S. Treasury will auction $96 billion of three- and 10-year bonds in the latest gauge of investor appetite for U.S. bonds amid strong growth and high debt levels.

-That is likely to set the tone for European bond markets, where yields have risen this year as well on U.S.-led reflation expectations.
+That will likely set the tone for European bond markets, where yields have risen this year on U.S.-led reflation expectations.
 "The large U.S. Treasury supply and the string of likely upbeat U.S. activity and inflation data this week leave U.S. Treasuries still vulnerable with spillover risks to Bunds," said Commerzbank rates strategist Rainer Guntermann.

+Euro zone bond yields were broadly lower, with Germany's benchmark 10-year Bund yield was last down 2.4 basis points on the day at -0.32% -- more than 10 bps below almost one-year highs hit in February.
+Dovish weekend comments from European Central Bank board member Fabio Panetta may have leant bond markets some support.

-Benchmark 10-year yields across the currency bloc were around 2 bps lower on the day.
-Italian yields pulled back from Friday's one-month high on growing concern about possible delays in the EU recovery fund to aid the post-coronavirus recovery.
-Italy's 10-year bond yield was last down 3.7 bps at 0.70%, below Friday's high around 0.76%.
+Italian bond yields pulled back from Friday's one-month high on growing concern about possible delays in the EU recovery fund to aid the post-coronavirus recovery.
+Italy's 10-year bond yield was last down almost 4 bps at 0.70%, below Friday's high around 0.76%.

-Weekly European Central Bank bond-buying data will be released during the day and is likely to be in focus for bond markets.
-The data covers trades settled by April 9.
+Weekly ECB bond buying data, covering trades settled by April 9, will be released later in the day.
 Analysts at UniCredit said the data, the first indication of purchases in the second quarter, will be closely watched.
 ECB President Christine Lagarde has suggested the ECB expects emergency bond purchases in the second quarter to be held at a "significantly higher pace" than during the first quarter.

-They also noted that the reporting week contains two holidays, so may reflect a relatively low buying amount.
+UniCredit also noted that the reporting week contains two holidays, so may reflect a relatively low buying amount.
+Elsewhere, Austria hired banks to sell four-year and 50-year bonds, according to a lead manager note seen by Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)